 Felicity and her husband have three boys; her middle child, Sebastian, has Angelman syndrome.

-FAST Australia and the Australian Angelman community would also like to acknowledge the dedication and hard work of Jennifer Kyriacou in helping to establish the Foundation in Australia, and recognise the contribution of our founding board members Antony Vidray, Fiona Lawton and Joanne Davis as well as historical board members Joanne Caracoglia, Emma Price, Alana Mohr and Edward Backhouse.
+FAST Australia and the Australian Angelman community would also like to acknowledge the dedication and hard work of Jennifer Kyriacou in helping to establish the Foundation in Australia, and recognise the contribution of our founding board members Antony Vidray, Fiona Lawton and Joanne Davis as well as historical board members Joanne Caracoglia, Emma Price, Alana Mohr, Edward Backhouse & Nicole Pusic.